panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Also, inside `findPerson(who)` you have to supply a callback `getList(list => { ... })` to access the list properly.

 The code using callbacks is more difficult to follow because the flow of the computation is hidden in between callbacks.
-If you'd need to manage many asynchronous operations using callbacks, you would quickly find yourself with the [callback hell](http://callbackhell.com/) problem.
+If you'd need to manage many asynchronous operations using callbacks, you could quickly end with the [callback hell](http://callbackhell.com/) problem.

 While callbacks have their good place in JavaScript, still, let's find a better solution.

-### 1.2 An object encapsulating the operation result
+### 1.2 Encapsulating asynchronicity

-I like the synchronous code because it is easy to understand.
+Synchronous code is easy to understand.
 You see line by line how the code is executed.

 How to code asynchronous operations, while still preserving the readability of synchronous code?

 What about returning from `getList()` a *kind-of list of persons*?

 This *kind-of list of persons* is then *kind-of checked if contains `who`*, and then the boolean value is logged to console.
-And what's great is that these *kind-of* results can be returned, assigned to variables just like regular objects.
+What's great is that these *kind-of* results can be returned, assigned to variables just like regular objects.

 This *kind-of result* object that encapsulates (aka holds, manages, contains) the result of an asynchronous operation is a *promise* object.

-*Promises, wrapping the async result, can be returned synchronously from a function, assigned to variables, or used as arguments.
-The idea is to use asynchronous operation results synchronously because synchronous code is easy to understand.*
+> Promises, wrapping the asynchronous operation result, can be returned synchronously from a function, assigned to variables, or used as arguments.
+That's the idea of promises: encapsulate the asynchronicity and allow function handling asynchronous operations to still look synchronous.

 ## 2. What is a promise